hemanthika1245/CodSoft/README.md

-### 📚 Task 5 – Student Course Registration System
+### 📊 Task 3– Student Grade Calculator
-A course registration system that allows students to view available courses, register for courses, drop courses, and manage their enrollments.
+A Java application that calculates the total marks, average percentage, and grade based on the marks entered by the user.

 Features:
-- View available courses
-- Register for a course
+- Accepts marks for multiple subjects
-- Drop a course
-- View registered courses
-- Course capacity management
-- Prevents duplicate registrations
+- Calculates total marks and average percentage
+- Assigns grades
+- Validates user input

 ## Technologies Used